kentonh/kentonh/_posts/2015-03-20-What-Should-I-Pay-My-CEO.md

 * Leads were lost in that process.

 ## Automate, simplify, capture
-WhatShouldIPayMyCEO.com reduced the cost-per-report by 98%.
-It had an 11x increase in the liklihood of a unqualified lead moving through the funnel.
+<a href="https://balancedcomp.com/product/what-should-i-pay-my-ceo/">WhatShouldIPayMyCEO.com</a> reduced the cost-per-report by 98%.
+It had an 11x increase in the likelihood of an unqualified lead moving through the funnel.
 And the project generated a 700% ROI based on the revenue it generated in the first year.
 I was looking for a loss leader, and turned a profit.